vera-karlbauer/vera-karlbauer/README.md

 Vera Karlbauer
 - PhD student at Max Planck Institute of Psychiatry
-- Interested psychiatric genetics & epigenetics
+- Interested in psychiatric genetics & epigenetics

 <!---